OfficeDev/TeamsAppCamp1/Labs/Labs-B/Lab-B02.md

 #### Step 4: Modify the logoff code

-The logoff code simply sets the login cookie to 0 and directs the user back to the login page.
+The logoff code sets the login cookie to 0 and directs the user back to the login page.
 To accomodate the application running in Microsoft teams, this function needs to check if it's running in Teams and send the user to the teamsLauncher.html page we created in Step 2.

 Open the /client/identity/identityClient.js file in your code editor and add this line at the top.